The battle of clean and dirty qubits in the era of partial error correction: Analytical Investigation

-In the second setting, we show how local noise impacts the global system due to entanglement created in the circuit.
+In the second setting, we show how local noise impacts the global system due to entangled measurements.
+This can also equally be considered to demonstrate the role of entanglement when considering the Heisenberg picture (i.e., considering the circuit acting in the reverse order).
 We consider the circuit in Figure \ref{fig:entangleUV}(a) and suppose that the registers are split into two subsystems $A$ and $B$.
-Both subsystems are acted on by a global unitary $W$, before they undergo evolution according to some channel $\TC$ which is separable across the cut $A|B$.
+Both subsystems are acted on by a global unitary $W$ (which can in principle even be separable across the cut $A|B$), before they undergo evolution according to some channel $\TC$ which is also separable across the cut $A|B$.
 One choice for $\TC$ is to consider noise-free unitary evolution which we denote as $\UC \otimes \VC$.
 In order to characterize the effects of noise, we can also modify these channels to account for hardware noise, as demonstrated in Figure \ref{fig:entangleUV}(b), in the sense that between each non-parallelizable layer of gates there is an instance of local depolarizing noise acting on each of the noisy qubits.
 We denote such a noisy modification as $\UC \rightarrow \widetilde{\UC}$ or $\VC \rightarrow \widetilde{\VC}$.
 Further, we denote the number of such unitary layers as $L_{\UC}$ and $L_{\VC}$ respectively.
-Finally, there is an entangled measurement across $m$ pairs of registers in the two subsystems, which we denote with the measurement operator $\BC_m(\dya{z_{2m}})$, where $\BC_m$ is the map corresponding to a Hadamard gate followed by a CNOT on $m$ pairs of qubits.
+Finally, at the end of the circuit there is an entangled measurement across $m$ pairs of registers in the two subsystems, which we denote with the measurement operator $\BC_m(\dya{z_{2m}})$, where $\BC_m$ is the map corresponding to a Hadamard gate followed by a CNOT on $m$ pairs of qubits.
 We note that a special case of this circuit is the (global) Hilbert-Schmidt test circuit \cite{khatri2019quantum}.
 We find that the following proposition, proved in Appendix~\ref{app:th}, holds.

 \begin{proposition} Consider the circuit in Figure \ref{fig:entangleUV}(a) partitioned into two subsystems $A$ and $B$.
 We have entangling operation $\BC_m$ on $m\geq1$ pairs of qubits across $A$ and $B$, noisy unitary evolution $\TC$ separable across the cut $A|B$, global unitary evolution $\WC$, and computational basis measurement $O_{z_n}=\dya{z_n}$; $z_n \in \{0,1\}^n$.
 For any input state $\rho$ and any computational basis measurement, the expectation value concentrates as